Sodium benzoate is the sodium salt of benzoic acid, which is often used as a preservative and anti-corrosive agent in a variety of industries.

 Over one million pounds of sodium benzoate are produced annually in the U.S. alone according to Scorecard.

 Sodium benzoate is a widely used chemical that is hard to avoid, but there are products that don't contain this synthetic preservative.
 Instead, they use natural preservatives extracted from plants, such as rosemary, thyme, and camellia sinensis (the plant from which green tea is made).
-Preservatives extracted from other natural sources, such as microorganisms and animals, are another possibility as noted in this article by Food Safety Watch.
+Preservatives extracted from other natural sources, such as microorganisms and animals, are another possibility as noted by Food Safety Watch.
 So, if you'd like to eliminate your exposure to this man-made chemical, greener alternatives definitely exist.